 A little-known fact about our course is that when its doors were opened in 1913, it became the first public access golf course in NSW.
-Since then, Moore Park Golf has prided itself on being one of the most accessible courses for the public and the local community, ensuring golf remains a fun and enjoyable experience for players of all abilities.
+Since then, Moore Park Golf Course has prided itself on being one of the most accessible courses for the public and the local community, ensuring golf remains a fun and enjoyable experience for players of all abilities.

 An inviting opening hole.
 A drive down the centre or right hand side will give you a clear shot to the large green guarded by a bunker short right.
 The green is fairly flat with a little rise on the back left corner.